carolinaknoll/javascript-calculator/README.md

-#### :bar_chart: Javascript-Calculator
+#### :bar_chart: JavaScript-Calculator
 :octocat: Online calculator that allows multiple operations.
-Created with HTML, CSS and jQuery.
+There are two versions: the first one was created with HTML, CSS and jQuery, which was then changed to Vanilla JavaScript.
+The second version was created using React, npm and Webpack.

 ***

 This project is part of the FreeCodeCamp [Frontend Libraries Projects](https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-javascript-calculator/), and follows a series of requested user stories.
 You can open my [GitHub Pages version](http://carolinaknoll.github.io/javascript-calculator/) for this project and click 'Run Tests' on the FreeCodeCamp Test Suite on the top left corner to see the below tests pass.
+You can also view the code for the React version of this project.

 - [x] User Story #1: My calculator should contain a clickable element containing an = (equal sign) with a corresponding id="equals".
 - [x] User Story #2: My calculator should contain 10 clickable elements containing one number each from 0-9, with the following corresponding IDs: id="zero", id="one", id="two", id="three", id="four", id="five", id="six", id="seven", id="eight", and id="nine".